JefferyLiang/koa-2-acl/README.md

 I just make the `express-acl` can run in koa 2.

-If you think is useful, you can get this middleware a star.
+If this middleware is useful to you and you want, you can star it.

-And I will write the middleware test case soon.

 ## README LANGUAGE